-- Financial Assistance Historic preservation policy and projects must be flexible to avoid "backdoor evictions" of residents who do not have the financial comply with resources to federal rehabilitation standards and requirements.
-The federal government should support adequate and consistent funding to lowand moderate-income homeowners whose homes are either located in historic districts or are designated as historical as part of the funding appropriated for redevelopment projects. - Programmatic Approaches The federal government should encourage state, county, and local governments to develop programmatic agreements to streamline improving the vitality and quality of life in our nation's communities.
-Likewise, NLC opposes unplanned growth and further disinvestment in center city areas that undercuts the vitality of existing developed places.
-Such policies lead to unnecessary consumption of valuable open space, agricultural land, and government resources.
+- Financial Assistance Historic preservation policy and projects must be flexible to avoid "backdoor evictions" of residents who do not have the financial resources to comply with federal rehabilitation standards and requirements.
+The federal government should support adequate and consistent funding to lowand moderate-income homeowners whose homes are either located in historic districts or are designated as historical as part of the funding appropriated for redevelopment projects. - Programmatic Approaches The federal government should encourage state, county, and local governments to develop programmatic agreements to streamline the Section 106 review of federally-assisted projects, particularly redevelopment projects, including the adoption of "treatment and design protocols" for rehabilitation of affordable housing and infill new construction.